frahlg/zap_hass/README.md

 - **No external power required** - the Zap draws power directly from your smart meter
 - **35+ sensors** automatically created for comprehensive monitoring
 - **HACS compatible** for easy installation and updates
+- **Official Sourceful Energy branding** with the authentic logo and design

 ## Supported Sensors